muneer509/Terraform_README.md/README.md

 It's how Terraform keeps track of what resources it created, their current settings, and metadata like IDs, attributes, and dependencies.

+What Does the State File Contain?
+All deployed resource information (IDs, names, IPs, etc.)

+Dependencies between resources

+Output values

+Module structure

+Metadata for performance optimization